 In 2007, President Michael S. Roth enthusiastically signed the American College and University Presidents' Climate Commitment, which committed Wesleyan to climate neutrality by 2050.
 As part of this agreement, Wesleyan has:

 - Completed yearly greenhouse gas inventories since 2008.
 View a presentation of greenhouse gases and climate action planning to learn more about our progress.

 - The Sustainability Advisory Group (SAGES) published the first Climate Action Plan (CAP) in 2010, and revised it in 2012 to indicate accomplishments.

 - SAGES and the Sustainability Office have begun work on Wesleyan's first Sustainability Action Plan (SAP), which will expand on the existing CAP to include a greater focus on academics and social sustainability goals.
 The SAP will include short-, mid-, and long-term goals and actions to move Wesleyan toward neutrality and create a more sustainable campus.
-The Sustainability Office and SAGES held a February 21 workshop to brainstorm ideas for Wesleyan's first Sustainability Action Plan.
-Please click here to learn more, and stay tuned for the results of the workshop!
+The Sustainability Office and SAGES held a February 21 workshop to brainstorm ideas for Wesleyan's first Sustainability Action Plan and will be working on a first draft throughout the spring.
+Please click here to learn more or to get involved.